tom2124/gisco/README.md

 ## Security note

 Gisco needs `/var/run/docker.sock`, which is root-equivalent access to the host.
-It has no built-in authentication — only expose it on trusted networks, or put authenticated reverse-proxy auth in front of it.
+It has no built-in authentication; only expose it on trusted networks, or put authenticated reverse-proxy auth in front of it.

 ## Building from source